From veering triangulations to link spaces and back again: Veering triangulations

-\section{Veering triangulations}
+\chapter{Veering triangulations}

 We now give the definition of \emph{veering}, following~\cite{Agol11, HRST11}.
-Recall that $M$ is given with an orientation.
+Recall that the three-manifold $M$ is equipped with an orientation.

-\begin{definition} A \emph{veering structure} $\alpha$ on an ideal triangulation $\calT$ is a taut angle structure together with an edge colouring.
+\begin{definition} A \emph{veering triangulation} $\calV$ is a taut ideal triangulation $\calT$ equipped with an edge colouring.
 Each edge is coloured red or blue as follows.
 Suppose that $t$ is a model taut tetrahedron and $f \subset t$ is a face.
-Suppose $e_0$, $e_1$, and $e_2$ are the edges of $f$, ordered anti-clockwise as viewed from the outside of $t$, with $e_0$ having dihedral angle $\pi$ inside of $t$.
-Then $e_1$ is red and $e_2$ is blue. \end{definition}
+Suppose $e$, $e'$, and $e''$ are the edges of $f$, ordered anticlockwise as viewed from the outside of $t$, with $e$ having dihedral angle $\pi$ inside of $t$.
+Then $e'$ is red and $e''$ is blue.
+See \reffig{VeeringTet} for a model veering tetrahedron. \end{definition}

-\reffig{VeeringTet} shows a model veering tetrahedron.
-If $\calT$ has a veering structure $\alpha$ whose taut angle structure is transverse then we will say that $\alpha$ is a \emph{transverse veering structure}.
+If $\calV$ is a veering triangulation whose taut angle structure is transverse then we will say that $\calV$ is a \emph{transverse veering structure}.

 We can now state the main result of this section.
-Recall that $\Delta_M$ is the set of cusps of $\cover{M}$.

-\begin{theorem} Suppose that $(M, \calT, \alpha)$ is a transverse veering ideally triangulated three-manifold.
-Then there is a unique compatible circular order $\calO_\alpha$ on the cusps of $\cover{M}$.
-Furthermore, $\calO_\alpha$ is dense and $\pi_1(M)$--invariant. \end{theorem}
+\begin{theorem} Suppose that $M$ is an oriented three-manifold equipped with a transverse veering triangulation $\calV$.
+Then there is a unique compatible circular order $\calO_\calV$ on the cusps of $\cover{M}$.
+Furthermore, $\calO_\calV$ is dense and $\pi_1(M)$--invariant. \end{theorem}

 Given the work we have already done, to prove \refthm{VeerImpliesUnique} it suffices to prove the following.